seanbreckenridge/traktexport/README.md

 This isn't meant to be used to re-import info back into Trakt or export to another site, its just meant to save all my data so I have it locally, and can do analysis or graph my history (e.g., on [my feed](https://sean.fish/feed/?order_by=when&sort=desc&ftype=trakt_history_episode%2Ctrakt_history_movie))

+This is also used internally in [trakt-watch](https://github.com/seanbreckenridge/trakt-watch/tree/main), a small CLI to let you mark episodes/movies as watched on Trakt

 ## Installation

 Requires `python3.8+`